eddies/generator-dashi/README.md

 > Finally, add `~/.node/bin` to your PATH (e.g., add `export PATH="$HOME/.node/bin:$PATH"` to your `.bashrc`)

+However, most Mac or Windows users will probably want to install Node via one of the installers from [nodejs.org](https://nodejs.org/).

+Most Linux users will probably want to use their systems own package manager to install Node.
+Have a look at [Installing Node.js via package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).
+As of this writing (2015-05-04), the current version of Node.js is 0.12.2.

-Now, assuming you have [npm](https://npmjs.org) installed, go ahead and install the Yeoman toolset:
+Once [npm](https://npmjs.org) is installed, go ahead and install the Yeoman toolset:

 ```bash
 npm install -g yo bower grunt-cli